Pake81/100-days-of-code/r1-log.md

 Started to code.
 Installed PyGithub and pygame.
 I am using Visual Studio Code as a tool.
 Did intro of pygame (https://www.pygame.org/docs/tut/PygameIntro.html)

 ### R1D2
+Second day, no clear plan of what to do.
+I outline of a tower defense game in mind.
+Learned more about pygame.